 - 4. Part 1 of the Local Government Act 2003 relaxed the constraints under which local authorities can invest.
 These investment regulations came into force on 1 April 2004 and in conjunction with supplementary guidance are considered best practice. - 5.
 Investments are managed in-house using counterparties listed in an approved lending list.
-Investments are placed over a range of periods and are dependent on the assessed security of the counterparty, the liquidity requirements of the cash flow, interest rate expectations and the interest rates actually on offer. - 6 The expectation for interest rates within the Treasury Management Strategy for 2020/21 to 2024/25 anticipated interest rates to remain at 0.75% before starting to gradually increase from March 2022 onwards.
-In the early stages of the COVID pandemic the Bank of England's' Monetary Policy Committee (MPC) reduced the base rate to 0.10% where it has remained during 2020/21.
-At its meeting ending on 13 May 2021 the MPC voted unanimously to maintain the Bank Rate at 0.10% and rates are expected to remain exceptionally low throughout the current financial year before slowly recovering in the second half of 2022/23.
+Investments are placed over a range of periods and are dependent on the assessed security of the counterparty, the liquidity requirements of the cash flow, interest rate expectations and the interest rates actually on offer. - 6 The expectation for interest rates within the Treasury Management Strategy for 2021/22 to 2025/26 anticipated interest rates to remain at 0.10% as part of a gradual and prolonged economic recovery in future years.
+During the 2021/22 financial year the Bank of England Monetary Policy Committee (MPC) increased the base rate as follows: - Increase to 0.25% at the 15 December 2021 meeting - Increase to 0.50% at the February 2022 meeting - Increase to 0.75% at the 16 March 2022 meeting